-It was a while since I raised the topic of tulpa and sex.
+It was a while since I raised the subject of tulpas and sex.
 The last post on the matter – Considerations of Intercourse for Tulpae was the most popular post on my blog ever for almost a year.
-People are curious about tulpae and sexuality.
+People are curious about tulpas and sexuality.

-I made a further research on this topic, and today I’m going to present my new findings.
+I made a further research on this topic, and today I will present my new findings.

-It’s interesting to note, that every single tulpa community I’ve seen has an active NSFW channel or room where people participate in erotic role-play with each other or tulpae, or share erotic or pornographic art.
-Notably, for the Russian tulpa community, hentai images constitute the majority of discussion, tulpa server on Discord has a few rooms for NSFW and explicit lewd with a busy traffic of art and debates, and tulpa.info IRC has an active #nsfw room.
+It’s interesting to note, that every single tulpa community I’ve seen has an active NSFW channel or room where people take part in erotic role-play with each other or tulpas, or share erotic or pornographic art.
+Notably, for the Russian tulpa community, hentai images make up most discussion, the tulpa server on Discord has a few rooms for NSFW and explicit lewd topics with high traffic of art and debates, and the tulpa.info IRC has an active #nsfw room.

+The erotic and porn art shared differs by the region.
+In Russia, most of the shared imagery in tulpa rooms is female hentai.
+For the servers with preliminary US-based population, the typical art is furry porn of all genders.
 Not too surprising, given the average tulpamancer’s age of 17 to 21 years with the majority identifying as heterosexual males.
-It’s the time of puberty, the time when people think about sex a lot.
+It’s the age of puberty, the time when people think about sex a lot.

-How is that all related to tulpae, though?
+How is that all related to tulpas, though?

-Based on the 2015 census data, about half of the tulpamancers tried to have sex with tulpae at least once, and most tulpae enjoyed it.
-Many tulpae continue to experience sex while immersed in the wonderland, without any physical body stimulation.
+Based on the 2015 census data, about half of the tulpamancers tried to have sex with their tulpas at least once, and most tulpas enjoyed it.
+Many tulpas continue to experience sex while immersed in the wonderland, with no physical body stimulation.
 Is it just the result of hormonal activity?

-The observations gave me a few ideas why tulpae start having non-physical sex and continue to experiment with it.
+The observations gave me a few ideas why tulpas have non-physical sex and continue to experiment with it.
 But first, let’s think about what constitutes an intercourse or an otherwise sexual experience for a tulpa.

 The first and most simple sexual interaction a tulpa can have is imposed sex with their host.
 For some hosts, though, it might be just an advanced form of masturbation.
-If we consider how they are involved, we might come to these points: they imagine their tulpa in a suggestive, arousing, or straight on explicit pose, and they start masturbating physically.
-Obviously, tulpae, in this case, get limited participation, if any.
+If we consider how they are involved, we might come to these points: they imagine their tulpa in a suggestive, arousing, or straight on explicit pose, and they masturbate physically.
+Tulpas – in this case – get limited participation, if any.
 They only can enjoy the pleasing wave of dopamine, which affects the whole body, and all the personalities.

 It is important for a tulpa to find the reason they are having sex.
 What is driving them?
-Unlike those who have physical sex (that is often driven by innate instincts), tulpae that have sex in mind have no enforced reason to do that.
+Unlike those who have physical sex (driven by innate instincts), tulpas that have sex in the mind have no inborn reason to do that.
 So, why?

 Often, the reason is to satisfy the host.
 If the primary personality of the mind is happy, everyone else can consume the biochemical results of that happiness for the greater benefit of everyone.
 Thus, providing yourself as an intricate mental masturbation device is still a winning strategy.